wyhaines/apm.cr/blog.md

 Elapsed Time: 00:00:00.000003700
 ```

-There is a slight, measurable approach to the execution speed, given the simplicity of the method that is being wrapped, and the approach that is being used.
+There is a slight, measurable cost to the execution speed, given the simplicity of the method that is being wrapped, and the approach that is being used.
 It is possible that the tracing code might see implementation improvements in the future which can reduce some of this, but in the context of real methods (which tend to do considerably more work than outputting "Hello, world!"), the incremental cost of tracing is negligible.

 It is still likely that some library methods will require hand curated code injection, but this facility will work for many of the pieces that the APM system will want to measure.